 Surveying in Oklahoma

 When an archaeologist is looking for a site, they conduct surveys of the area so they know the location and size.
-A typical survey consists of several people trained to identify sites walking up to five feet apart from each other, and walking in a straight line.
+A typical survey consists of several people trained to identify sites walking up to five feet apart from each other and walking in a straight line.
 Once a site or an artifact has been found, the archaeologist will use the Global Positioning System (GPS) to record the location of the site/artifact so that they are able to come back later and excavate it.
 Archaeologists use special GPS devices that are made for surveying.
-These devices give the archaeologist the coordinates.
+These devices give the archaeologist the coordinates, (latitude/longitude).
 They also may excavate a shovel test pit to see how deep the site/artifact goes into the ground.
 Once they excavate the shovel test pit, they use a screen to sift through the dirt they took out of the hole and look for small artifacts.
-Next, they collect the artifacts they found and record them along with the GPS coordinates of where the hole is located.
-After they have done this, an archaeologist will move on to the next area to excavate another shovel test pit until they have found the size of the site.
-They mark these coordinates out on a map to determine the size of the site.
-This map will help them know where artifacts are located as well as where the site is located.
+Next, they collect the artifacts record them along with the GPS coordinates of the hole.
+Then, an archaeologist will move on to the next area to excavate another shovel test pit until they have found the size of the site.
+They mark these coordinates out on a map to show where artifacts are located, as well as where the site is located.
 After they have mapped everything out, they will start to excavate.